sgousseau/JSONAPICodable/README.md

 A nested object will be serialized as an attribute if it has a missing id or type variable.
 Also, you can extend your object type to be JSONAPIAttributeExpressible to force the serialization as an attribute.
 A primitive, an array of primitive, a JSONAPIAttributeExpressible, an array of JSONAPIAttributeExpressible, will all be serialized as an attribute.

-Any object can contains links or meta data.
-If the Codable definition of the object accept a Link Codable structure, or any other meta structure, it will be serialized too.
-The only exeption for now is for an array decoding, the root links are to be serialized in each decoded objects instead of a root document containing the array of objects plus the metas.
+Any object can contains links or meta.

 A meta property will be serialized as it.
 ```swift